Tis the season y’all. The Christmas events in Raleigh for 2023 are back in full swing this holiday season.

 Get your photo with santa

 Looking for a place to get your kids photo with Santa in Raleigh this year?
-Visit a mall or shopping village somewhere in Raleigh, and your bound to find a Santa.
+Visit a mall or shopping village somewhere in Raleigh, and you’re bound to find a Santa.

-- The boutique Santa Raleigh Experience in Wake Forest on Sat, Nov 19
+- The boutique Santa Raleigh Experience in Wake Forest TBD

 Ride The Great Raleigh Trolley holiday Tours

 - Cost: It’s as mysterious as Santa himself.
 No information given.